2015 West Australian Media Award Winners Announced

-The annual awards – proudly supported by MEAA – celebrate quality journalism and reward media professionals whose commitment and excellent media coverage best informs and entertains West Australians.
+The annual awards – proudly supported by MEAA – promote quality journalism and reward media professionals whose commitment and excellent media coverage best informs and entertains West Australians.

-The 2014 WA Media Awards attracted more than 250 entries.
-The judges were greatly impressed by the high quality of the submissions.
+This years’ WA Media Awards attracted more than 270 entries with the judges commenting that they were greatly impressed by the high quality of the submissions.

 MEAA congratulates all the award winners on their fine achievement.

 For more information: Anna Magnus 0423 363 725

 For those that were not able to make the wonderful night here are a few options to view it, see the whole night as it happened on YouTube here

 Winners of the 2015 West Australian Media Awards

 Line Stenseth: Work by Line, The University of Notre Dame Australia

 Annabel Hennessy: Body of work, The Sunday Times